arbrevert/comp2912-team-project/README.md

 * use connect-flash message to show errors
 * user_model handles user data, reminder_model handles reminder data
 * show user name on navigation bar
-* Show reminders of friends on 'Reminder List' page
+* show reminders of friends on 'Reminder List' page
+* show number of subtasks on list page, details in list one page